stan-dev/stanc3/README.md

 ## To Get Started

 ### To build, test, and run
+To be able to build the project, make sure you have GNU make installed.

 If you do not have OCaml and Opam installed already, run `scripts/install_ocaml.sh` to set up your OCaml environment.

 To install the required OCaml libraries, run `scripts/install_dev_deps.sh`.